norakramer1/bubble-machine/README.md

 #### Working around real time updating

-One of the clients desires was to have it update in real time with websockets.
-So when a parameter was changed it would update in realtime.
-This would never be the case, because when we received the latest API update, it is only possible to define the parameters when you make a session.
-To give it at least some sense of real time updating, we made a function that auto updates the D3 graph.
-The code works by getting the API data with a delay as of not to upset the API.
-A nice effect was that by doing this the graph became much more ledgable because we see the clusters really forming.
+One of the client's desires was to have it update in real time with web sockets.
+So when a parameter was changed, it would update in real-time.
+This would never be the case because when we received the latest API update, it is only possible to define the parameters when you make a session.
+To give it at least some sense of real time updating, we made a function that auto-updates the D3 graph.
+The code works by getting the API data with a delay to not upset the API.
+A nice effect was that by doing this, the graph became much more legible because we see the clusters really forming.

 ```javascript
 const wait = (ms) => new Promise(resolve => setTimeout(resolve, ms))